Free DANB CDA Practice Test (2026)

 Become a Professional Dental Assistant

-Successfully passing DANB exams can lead to credentialing as a certified Certified Dental Assistant (CDA), Certified Orthodontic Assistant (COA), or Certified Preventive Functions Dental Assistant (CPFDA).
+Passing DANB exams can support credentialing pathways such as Certified Dental Assistant (CDA), Certified Orthodontic Assistant (COA), and Certified Preventive Functions Dental Assistant (CPFDA), depending on the credential and eligibility requirements.

 Technical Facts